markusmoenig/Eldiron-Web/content/_index.md

 ---

-If you’d like to support the **Eldiron** project, please consider joining my [Patreon](https://www.patreon.com/eldiron).
+If you’d like to support the **Eldiron** project, please consider joining my [Patreon](https://www.patreon.com/eldiron) or send a [Donation](https://www.paypal.me/markusmoenigos).
 Your support helps me continue development, commission tilesets, host databases and forums, and more.

 ---